lcuellar3271-netizen/MARS-LE/README.md

 - `fea $t1` – **Flip Enemy Agent:** flip the sign of the value in `$t1`
 - `ii $t1` – **Intercept Intel:** Intercept a number (input) from the console and store it in `$t1`
 - `terminated` – **Terminated:** Your cover was blown, and now you (the program) gets terminated

+## How to Use it
+If you've downloaded/cloned/forked this version of MAR-LE, all you should have to do is click on the Mars.jar file and open up MARS-LE.
+Then go to **Tools** → **Language Switcher** → **Espionage Assembly**.
+After that you can start writing in the assembly and it should work.
+If you've downloaded/cloned/forked the original MARS-LE, you'll need to copy and paste the **EspionageAssembly.java** and **EspionageAssembly.jar** files into the "mars/mips/instructions/customlangs" folder.
+After that follow the above steps and it should work.